AmGthrow/2048-AI/README.md

  - **Selection**

     The AI is given a starting board from which its supposed to select a best move.
-There are only 4 possible moves at most in any board (down, right, up, left) and the AI selects whichever moves are still valid, skipping over moves that it can't actually make.
+There are only 4 possible moves at most in any board (down, right, up, left) and the AI selects whichever moves are still valid, skipping over invalid moves.

  - **Expansion**